Mike Petersen, President, Compass Consulting Service

 When that station was sold in the mid 1980's Mike and his family moved to Elwood, Indiana, where they purchased a small FM station.
 WEWZ.
 It became a virtual overnight success, and Mike sold it in 1988, moving to Crawfordsville where he managed WCVL-WIMC.
 It was there that Mike became aware of the possibility of purchase WSDM and it's AM station, then called WBZL.
 Mike formed a new company, Crossroads Communications, and the stations were purchased in 1990.

 Mike left his position at Crossroads Communications in March, 2011, to concentrate on Compass Consulting Service, and to possibly work for another company.
 But in April, 2011, Mike accepted a management assignment at WVNI/WMYJ Radio in Bloomington, IN.
 The stations are known as Spirit 95, and My Joy 88.9.
 Spirit plays contemporary Christian music, and My Joy features Southern Gospel.
+In June of 2013 after Mike turned 65, he stepped back from some of the daily activities at Spirit 95 to focus mainly on advertising sales and sales development, working in Bloomington 2-3 days a week and doing the remainder of what needed to be done from his home office in Brazil, IN.

 Mike and his family lived at Lake Holiday, south of Crawfordsville from 1988 to 1999.
 Mike and Charlene moved to a new home in Brazil in August of 1999.
 Mike and Charlene have been married since 1971, raising daughter Amy, who lives with her husband in Indianapolis and works at St. Francis Hospital.
 Amy is now a mother, giving birth to Brayden Michael on December 23, 2004, and Lauren Elizabeth on June 23, 2008.
 Son Paul, a graduate of Southmont High School, is a graduate of Calvin College in Grand Rapids, and Utah State University.
 He is now married to Stacy and son Seth Michael, born July 30, 2008, and Zoe Beth, born August 28, 2010, and living in Ft.
 Collins, CO, working as the GIS specialist for EDI, in Ft.
 Collins.
 He is also an elite-class distance runner.